team-302/team-302.github.io/index.md

 ## Selected Design

-The design that the team choose is the solar panel protector.
-This design consistes of a self contained device that is installed next to the solar panel that when it detects conditions that cause storms that would produce strong winds or hail.
-This device will then activate a motor that will unroll a stored protective covering over the solar panel inorder to protect it from hail and other storm debris.
-The device also has a retractable top that will cover the sensors and protect them from hail, debris, and strong winds.
-The lid will raise up and allow the sensors to detect the weather conditions every hour before the lid will lower again.
-The design can be seen below.
+The design that we chose was the solar panel protector.
+This design consists of a self-contained device that is installed next to the solar panel that, when it detects conditions that cause storms that would produce strong winds or hail, it will then activate a motor that will unroll a stored protective covering over the solar panel in order to protect it from the hail, rain, and other storm debris.
+The device also has a retractable top that will cover the sensors and protect them as well.
+The lid will raise up and allow the sensors to detect the weather conditions every hour before lowering it again.
+The design for this protector can be seen below.

 ![](Selected_design.png)